KD5VMF/Packet-Generator/README.md

 This repository contains an enterprise-level Packet Generator application designed with Python's Tkinter GUI framework.
 The program is a comprehensive packet generation and testing tool with features like persistent settings, lost-packet tracking, and network link monitoring.

+Developed with the power of ChatGPT-4.01, guided by Adam Figueroa.
+A collaboration of tech and human creativity!

 ## Features
 - **Persistent Settings:** Saves and loads configurations using a JSON file.
 - **Advanced Packet Options:** Toggle between adding timestamps, random bytes, client IDs, and GPS coordinates to packets.